While a Prime membership is the single best way to get the most out of Amazon, the retailer’s website offers plenty of features for everyone.

 Who doesn’t love free stuff?
 You can get plenty of it on Amazon, regardless of whether you have a Prime membership.

-Learn more: See our article “10 Things That Really Are Free on Amazon” for details on these and other freebies offered through the site.
+Learn more: See our article “9 Things Anyone Can Get for Free on Amazon” for details on these and other freebies offered through the site.

 3. Shop the secret departments